weknowyourgame/MiniProp/README.md

 # MiniProp

-A small backpropagation engine and a custom MLP neural net implemented from scratch
+Wrote a python neural network from scratch implementation in python last year...

-Built using Numpy & Math

-# LICENSE
-MIT
+Decided to rewrite the thing in C++